 - A higher cost product compared to the One

-The Duet is also made of a metal exterior chassis for strength and durability.
-Weighing 499 grams, there is a little weight to this product that makes it feel sturdier than the Apogee One.
+Furthermore, the Duet is also made of a metal exterior chassis for strength and durability.
+Weighing 499 grams, this product has some heft that makes it feel sturdier than the Apogee One.

 The dimensions of the Apogee One are 12 x 6 x 2.5 cm.
-Making it a lightweight, pocket-sized addition to your audio equipment.
-This is perfect for content creators and beatmakers on the move.
+It’s a lightweight, pocket-sized addition to your audio equipment, perfect for content creators and beatmakers on the move.

-The increased size of the Duet might be less attractive over the smaller Apogee One for producers on the go.
+The increased size of the Duet might be less attractive than the smaller Apogee One for producers on the go.

 The Apogee Duet works well both in the studio and for producers on the run.

-Apogee products do not come with their own DAW, but they are compatible with any DAW you currently use.
+Apogee products do not come with their own DAW, but are compatible with any DAW you currently use.
 This is beneficial, as it means you don’t have to set it up.
-Apogee is plug and play with your existing DAW, including Garageband and Abelton.
-Customers have reported that the set up for both the Apogee One and the Apogee Duet is seamless.
-These interfaces fit right into whatever setup you are currently using.
-The focus here seems to be improving whatever set up you are currently using.

 Here’s a list of DAW’s that the ModEq6 runs with: